aadm/aadm.github.io/content/2012-07-31-panasonic-gf1-late-review.md

 ## what I said at the very beginning

-It is true what everybody said back when the GF1 came out; it is indeed a camera that puts the fun back into photography.
+It is true what everybody said back when the GF1 came out; this is indeed a camera that puts the fun back into photography.
 Small enough to carry it everywhere on my bike rides, squeezed in my backpack between a sandwich, a sweaty t-shirt and a spare tube.
 And with plenty of photographic power to shame most other DSLRs.

 In august 2010 I wrote a short post titled ["my next camera"]({filename}2010-08-19-my-next-camera.md); the month after I happened to be in Livigno and [by pure chance I bought the GF1]({filename}2010-09-11-it-was-unintentional.md).